wangbolun300/academic-website/content/publication/2021CCD/index.md

 ---
-title: "Fast and Exact Root Parity for Continuous Collision Detection"
+title: "A Large-scale Benchmark and an Inclusion-based Algorithm for Continuous Collision Detection"
 authors:
 - admin
 - Zachary Ferguson